shleen/aides-memoire/FSD.md

 ### A Sprint
 The building blocks of the Scrum framework.
 Are typically short blocks that span 2 or 4 weeks.
 Its stages-

-#### Sprint planning
+#### Sprint Planning
 Duration: 2 hrs / sprint week. i.e. a 4 week sprint will have a 8 hr sprint planning meeting.
 In a sprint planning meeting, there are 2 goals to meet-

 1. **Product Backlog Review**- (conducted with the product owner) To go over & ensure that the product backlog remains aligned with the product owner's vision of the final product.
+The team looks at the stories' content, size & their priorities.

 1. **Sprint Backlog**- Deciding on what is to be built during the coming sprint.

+Basically, the sprint planning meeting (SPM) ensures that the team is ready to jump right into the next sprint.

 #### Daily stand-ups
 ~15 minutes, every day.
-The goal: update the rest of the team.
-During the stand-up, each member answers 3 questions-
+The goal: update the team.
+During the meeting, each member answers 3 questions-

-1. What have you accomplished since the last stand-up?
+1. What have you accomplished since the last stand-up (i.e. yesterday)?
-1. What are you planning on accomplishing between now & the next stand-up?
+1. What are you planning on accomplishing between now & the next stand-up (i.e. tomorrow)?
-1. Are you facing any obstacles with any of your current tasks?
+1. Any issues?

 Note: the product owner's presence is optional for these meetings!

-#### Sprint review
+#### Sprint Review
+Time boxed to 4 hrs/ 4 week sprint.

+The team showcases everything they've accomplished in the last sprint to the entire dev team + the product owner.
+This serves as a way to update the entire team on the progress of the project (esp. relevant for large projects) & the product owner gives  feedback regarding the direction of the project & communicates that to the team.

+Note: the showcase is a *fun* thing.
+Meaning- snacks & light-heartedness all around!

+The team also looks back on the last sprint, to draw their progress charts, raise any issues (tech-wise) & provide constructive feedback all around.

-#### Sprint retrospective
+#### Sprint Retrospective
+The team looks towards themselves & tries to find areas where they can improve.
+The duration for this stage sees significant variation.
+The final decision is made with consideration for the project, & what's best for it.
+Scrum as a framework recommends a 3-hour maximum for a 4-week sprint.
+However, some teams implement a version as short as 10-15 minutes, where the sprint retrospective meeting becomes more of a huddled discussion.

+Like mentioned above, sprint retrospectives' objectives remain the same, no matter the duration.
+Here are some of the key topics that typical sprint retrospective meetings revolve around.

+- What worked well?
+- What can be improved?
+- What are some goals that the team wants to achieve in the next sprint?

+Do note that for this last point, it isn't simply a case of identifying big-picture goals.
+Individual team members are expected to make actionable commitments towards these goals.
+For example, it isn't sufficient for the team to aim to "have better time management" in the next sprint.
+Team members should also come forward with commitments like "update my to-do list twice a day & review my tasks' priorities simultaneously".

 #### Sprint Review vs Sprint Retrospective
 Sprint reviews are product-oriented, to gather feedback on what has been built in the past print.
 Whereas sprint retrospectives are team-oriented, with the goal of improving the team's productivity.